rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 1. `/etc/bareos/bconsole.conf` 'localhost' director **bconsole** credentials.

-For a client-side unrestricted / admin **bconsole**:
+For a client-side unrestricted/admin remote **bconsole** on the Rock-on Directory:

 - Change 'localhost' to Rockstor's hostname or IP.
-- Change password to match bconsole.conf in the root of Share:
+- Change password to match that found in the bconsole.conf file, in the root of Share:
   `bareos-dir-config` (/mnt2/bareos-dir-config/bconsole.conf), assuming the suggestions in :ref:`bareos_shares` above.

 A restricted / `named console <https://docs.bareos.org/Configuration/Console.html#using-named-consoles>`_